AndreasChristensen89/cleaner-copenhagen/README.md

 * Test on Firefox was good, but Google fonts seems to not be able to load, so the backup font was displayed.
 * Microsoft Edge was without any issues.
 * Media query tested on my own phone, Samsung Galaxy S9 using Chrome, no issues
-* Media query tested on my own tablet, Ipad pro 2018 using Safari, one issues with margins, now fixed.
+* Media query tested on my own tablet, Ipad pro 2018 using Safari, one issue with margins, now fixed.
 * General testing with my own laptop, Asus 13 inch using Chrome, no issues.

 All links were tested.
 The links connecting to external sources (social media) open in a new tab and those linking to external pages all work as intended.
 There are links on each site, except for the what we do page, but the user still has an easy to understand sticky nagivation bar.